maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 ```

 When executed successfully, you'll see output confirming the schema creation, record insertion, query, and deletion operations.
 This validates that your Ignite cluster is correctly configured for storing transit data.

+> **Expected Output**: You should see successful connection, table creation, record insertion, querying, and deletion messages.
+The test should complete with "Test completed, resources cleaned up."

+> **Checkpoint #4**: After running the schema test:
+>
+> - Verify all operations (create, insert, query, delete) completed successfully
+> - Check that no exceptions were thrown during the test
+> - Ensure the connection was properly closed at the end

+## Common Data Modeling Patterns for Time-Series Data

+Our transit monitoring application follows common patterns for modeling time-series data in distributed databases:

+1. **Composite Keys**: Using a composite key of entity ID + timestamp creates a natural order for time-series data
+2. **Column Families**: Grouping related data fields together (vehicle information, location, status)
+3. **Data Colocation**: Ensuring related time-series points are stored together
+4. **Time-Based Partitioning**: As data grows, it can be partitioned by time ranges

+These patterns apply beyond transit monitoring to many time-series applications, including IoT monitoring, financial trading data, and performance metrics.

 ## Next Steps